microsoft/maro/docs/source/key_components/rl_toolkit.rst

 RL Toolkit
 ==========

 MARO provides a full-stack abstraction for reinforcement learning (RL) which includes various customizable components.
 At the top level of a training workflow are:

 * Learner, which consists of a roll-out manager and a policy manager, is the controller for a learning process.
 The learner process executes training cycles that alternate between data collection and policy updates.
 * Rollout manager, which is responsible for collecting simulation data.
 The ``LocalRolloutManager`` performs roll-outs locally, while the ``ParallelRolloutManager`` manages a set of remote ``Actor``s to collect simulation data in parallel.
 * Policy manager, which manages a set of policies and controls their updates.
-The policy instances may reside in the manager (``LocalPolicyManager``) or be distributed on a set of remote nodes (``ParallelPolicyManager``, to be implemented).
+The policy instances may reside in the manager (``LocalPolicyManager``) or be distributed on a set of remote nodes (``ParallelPolicyManager``, to be implemented) for parallelized training.
 * Actor, which consists of an environment instance and a set of policies that agents use to interact with it, is a remote roll-out worker instance managed by a ``ParallelRolloutManager``.

 .. image:: ../images/rl/learner.svg
    :target: ../images/rl/learner.svg
    :alt: Overview

 .. image:: ../images/rl/rollout_manager.svg
    :target: ../images/rl/rollout_manager.svg
    :alt: Overview

 .. image:: ../images/rl/policy_manager.svg
    :target: ../images/rl/policy_manager.svg